openshift/training/05-Services-Routing-Complete-Example.md

               "PrivateKey": ""
             }
           },
-          "Status": "saved"
+          "Status": ""
         }
       }
-    }

 You know that "it" worked -- the router watcher detected the creation of the route in OpenShift and added the corresponding configuration to HAProxy.

 Go ahead and `exit` from the container.

-    [root@router-1-2yefi /]# exit
-    exit
+    bash-4.2$ exit

-You can reach the route securely and check that it is using the right certificate:
+As `joe`, you can reach the route securely and check that it is using the right
+certificate:

     curl --cacert /etc/openshift/master/ca.crt \
              https://hello-openshift.cloudapps.example.com